se.plan#

 • Drawn shapes on map

-After selecting the desired area, click over the Select these inputs button and the map shows up your selection.
-Once you see the confirmation green message, click on the “Questionnaire” panel to move to the next step.
+After selecting the desired area, select the Select these inputs button; the map will display your selection.
+Once you see the green confirmation message, select the Questionnaire pane to move to the next step.

 Note

-You can only select one area of interest.
-In some cases, depending on the input data you could run out of resources in GEE.
+You can only select one AOI.
+In some cases, depending on the input data, you could run out of resources in GEE.

 AOI selection

-As described in the first section of this manual, the layers provided in this application are covering the 139 countries defined as LMIC by the World Bank.
-If the selected AOI is out of these boundaries, then the provided layers cannot be used to compute the index.
-A warning message will remind the user that every used layer will thus need to be replaced by a custom one that will conver the missing area.
+As described in the first section of this article, the layers provided in this application cover the 139 countries defined as LMICs by the World Bank.
+If the selected AOI is out of these boundaries, the provided layers cannot be used to compute the Index.
+A warning message will remind the user that every used layer will thus need to be replaced by a custom one that will cover the missing area.

 Out of LMIC AOI